Terry Wogan: Children in Need

 In 1980, the BBC's charity appeal for children was first broadcast as a telethon called Children in Need, with Wogan presenting alongside Sue Lawley and Esther Rantzen.
 He campaigned extensively for the charity, and often involved himself via auctions on his radio show, or more directly by taking part in well-publicised sponsored activities.

 He was reported to be the only celebrity paid for his participation in Children in Need, having received a fee every year since 1980 (£9,065 in 2005).
 Wogan stated that he would "quite happily do it for nothing" and that he "never asked for a fee".
 Wogan donated his BBC fees to the charity.
 The BBC stated that the fee had "never been negotiated" and was paid from BBC resources rather than the Children in Need fund.

 He appeared on the panel comedy show QI in the 2008 episode for Children in Need, 'Families'.

 In 2008, Wogan and singer Aled Jones released a single "Little Drummer Boy"/"Peace on Earth", which got to number three in the UK music charts.
 The money raised went to BBC Children in Need.
 The two recorded a second Christmas single "Silver Bells" in 2009, which was also in aid of BBC Children in Need.

 Wogan was the main regular presenter of Children in Need between 1980 and 2014.
-In November 2015, Wogan was unable to participate in the live televised Children in Need appeal for the first time in its 35-year history, due to poor health after a surgical procedure on his back.
+In November 2015, he was unable to participate in the live televised Children in Need appeal for the first time in its 35-year history due to poor health following a surgical procedure on his back.
 He did, however, make a brief appearance as part of a pre-recorded sketch.
 He was replaced by Dermot O'Leary.
-Prior to his death, Wogan hoped to return to Children in Need in 2016, carrying on as main presenter.